Oribe Peralta

 Oribe Peralta Morones (born 12 January 1984) is a Mexican former professional footballer who played as a forward.
 He is an Olympic gold medalist.

-Peralta began his professional career with Morelia in 2003.
-He later played for León and Monterrey in 2004 and 2006.
-Peralta was then sold to Santos Laguna, then loaned out to Chiapas in 2008.
-After he returned from loan, Peralta was a mainstay with Santos Laguna for the next five years, playing in over 200 matches and scoring over 80 goals.
+Throughout his career, Peralta represented seven clubs in Mexico, but his legacy is most closely linked to his standout spells with Santos Laguna and Club América.
+At Santos, he was instrumental in capturing two Primera División titles and finished as the club's third-highest scorer of all time.
+He carried that prolific form into his years with América, where he added two more league championships and firmly cemented his place in Mexican football history.

-Peralta made his senior international debut in 2005, though he did not receive call-ups consistently until 2011, being one of the over-aged reinforcements who won the 2011 Pan American Games with the under-22 squad.
-He scored two goals in the gold medal match at the 2012 Olympic football tournament against Brazil, which was the first Olympic gold medal for Mexico in football.
-He also participated in the 2015 CONCACAF Gold Cup, Copa America Centenario, 2017 FIFA Confederations Cup, the 2014, and 2018 FIFA World Cup.
-He retired from the national team following the 2018 World Cup.
+On the international stage, Peralta earned 68 caps for Mexico over a thirteen-year span.
+He represented his country at the 2014 and 2018 FIFA World Cup, as well as the 2012 Summer Olympics, where he played a pivotal role in securing the nation's historic Olympic gold in football.

 Early life

 Peralta was born in a small town of La Partida, near Torreón, Coahuila, to Miguel Ángel Peralta and Julieta Morones, and was the oldest of four brothers.

 At the age of 13, Peralta joined his first football team Los Vagos from his home town.
 In 1998, when he was in high school, he made the official town team of La Partida to play against other Municipalities in Torreon.
 He managed to join CESIFUT (Centro de Sinergia Futbolista) [Synergy Center of Football] after having recovered from a broken tibia and fibula which left him immobile for a year.
 After months of recuperation, Peralta managed to get into Alacranes de Durango, a professional team in the Liga Premier de México and drew the attention of C.D.
 Guadalajara's head coach Oscar Ruggeri, who took him to Guadalajara for a trial.
 He would then receive an invitation from Monarcas Morelia, where manager Rubén Omar Romano gave him a try out with the team in which he debuted.